randleem/recipe-api-postgres/README.md

 2. Navigate to the repo

-3. View the HTML as a webpage by copying the relative path
+3. View the HTML as a webpage by copying the HTML path